Hydropower Issue Brief (PDF)

 Resource agencies, such as the U.S. Fish and Wildlife Service, Bureau of Land Management, National Marine Fisheries Service, and others, play a significant role in the licensing process as well.
 These agencies can require mandatory conditions that must be met for the project to proceed, which FERC cannot reject regardless of cost, impact, or whether the condition is directly relevant to the project.
 In some cases, the economic impacts of these mandatory conditions have stopped the development of projects.

 The current licensing process constitutes a significant impediment to the development of new hydropower facilities and the relicensing of existing facilities.
 This is especially true for small hydropower projects.
 While it is appropriate to consider the broad array of potential impacts of a hydropower project, FERC must be given more authority to weigh costs and benefits and to impose timelines for resource agencies to weigh in.
 Modernizing and streamlining the licensing process is urgently needed.
-Between now and 2030, 281 facilities representing nearly 14 gigawatts of hydropower generation and pumped storage capacity (roughly 30 percent of FERC hydropower licenses) are up for relicensing.3 On average, relicensing a hydropower facility takes seven years and the paperwork costs $3.5 million, which does not include costs of new turbines, fishways, or dam safety.4 The U.S. cannot afford to lose existing hydropower capacity without impacting grid reliability and making it more difficult to achieve emissions reduction goals.
+Over 40 percent of hydropower licenses for the non-federal fleet will expire by 2035, representing over 22 gigawatts of energy.3 From 2010-2022, the median duration for relicensing a hydropower facility was just under six years, and had average paperwork costs of $3.5 million, which does not include costs of new turbines, fishways, or dam safety.4

 Congressional Action

-3 Pacific Northwest National Lab: An Examination of the Hydropower Licensing and Federal Authorization Process (2021).
+4. DOE U.S. Hydropower Market Report (2023 Edition); NREL/Oak Ridge Examination of the Hydropower Licensing and Federal Authorization Process (2022).